neethuraj2025/Edubridge_data_analytics/Assignments/Readme.md

     Data Analytics Assigments
   </h1>
   <p1>
-    This repository has all the assignments which I done during my training at Edubridge.
+    This folder has all the assignments which I done during my training at Edubridge.
   </p1>